OVERALL RATING: Best Project Management

 The Free Plan gives you an unlimited number of databases and collaborators.
 Each database can include up to 1200 records.
 You're limited to up to a hundred automations per month and two weeks of revisions.
 You also get up to 2GB of storage per database.
 This is generous considering most of Airtable's competitors only offer a limited time only trial period.

-The Plus Plan is Airtable's first paid plan and costs $12 per user per month.
+The Plus Plan is Airtable's first paid plan.
 You can include up to 5,000 records per database and up to 5GB of storage per base.
 This helps with more significant projects with lots of digital media like videos and photos.
 You also get six months of revisions, and your tables automatically synchronise with one another.
 You get plenty more automations too - up to 5000 per month.

-The Pro Plan costs $24 per user per month and offers a genuinely premier level of features.
+The Pro Plan offers a genuinely premier level of features.
 You can include up to 50,000 records per database, and you're allowed up to 20GB of storage per database, which is ideal for larger businesses.
 You also get 50,000 automations per month, which is more than most companies need.
 Priority-level support and custom branded forms are also included.